runxiyu/philo/notes/clph/aris.md

 * Is this dispiction of the soul of a bad person realistic?
 * Is it in conflict with Aristotle's own distinction between an akratic person and a base person?
+* There is nothing lovable about a bad person, and hence they cannot be friends with themselves or have friends

 ## Friendship and self-sufficiency